-However – we observed that one of the most common use cases for Scheduling workflows was to process data incrementally from data set.
+However – we observed that one of the most common use cases for Scheduling workflows was to process data incrementally from the data set.
 Even where multiple tables are joined (for example) as part of a workflow – only one of them is typically the fact table (for which data needs to be processed incrementally).
 Thinking of processing in terms of dependencies seemed like an ill fit for this pattern.
 Some usability issues we observed were as follows:

 - Partially-filled Data Units would lead to missed data.
 Users had to make an unnecessary choice between processing data promptly – or completely.